 Shale gas is mainly methane—a powerful greenhouse gas: much more powerful than carbon dioxide in contributing to climate change and a warming planet.
 Just how powerful it is depends on how you measure its intensity.

 In contrast to CO2, which can lingers in the atmosphere for decades, methane breaks down fairly quickly—within 12 years.
 However, the impact of CO2 on climate change has generally been measured over a period of a 100 years.
-This is the convention which has been adopted by the IPCC–and which has been followed by many climate scientists.
+This is the convention which has been adopted by the IPCC–and which has generally been followed by climate scientists.

 If the same timeframe of 100 years is used for estimating the impact of methane, the gas would be considered to be about 25 times stronger than CO2 in inducing global warming.

 However, if a more realistic timeframe is used for methane–a shorter period which reflects its actual lifetime in the atmosphere, the impact of methane on global warming would be calculated as being much stronger: about 86 times as strong as CO2.
 This is important because the climate impact of methane as a greenhouse gas is measured in units of CO2 equivalent—written as CO2e or CO2eq.